zaiisao/Documentation/en/Video/switch_device_windows.md

 # Test or Select a Media Device
 ## Introduction

-To ensure smooth communication, we recommend conducting a media device test before joining a channel to check whether the microphone or camera works properly.
+To ensure smooth communications, we recommend conducting a media device test before joining a channel to check whether the microphone or camera works properly.
 This function applies to scenarios that have high-quality requirements, such as online education.

 ## Implementation